 Bitcoin trading with leverage may not be a good idea for every trader.
 However, those who understand the tenets of margin trading can use it to maximize their profits in a way that wouldn’t be possible without the leverage trading idea.
-Leverage trading works both for the short-biased as well as the long-biased traders.
+Leverage trading works for both short-biased as well as long-biased traders.

 So what exactly is Bitcoin trading with leverage?

 Trading with leverage is essentially trading with borrowed capital.
 The “leverage” is the margin or collateral that you put down when taking a trade and it is usually a fraction of the amount needed.
 When you do margin trading, you not only put yourself at a possible to increase your profits but also to increase your losses.
 Leverage trading is, therefore, a double-edged sword and you shouldn’t attempt it before you have backtested your strategy and put in place risk management mechanisms.
 Leverage trading entails borrowing funds for trading and this means there will be borrowing fees too.
 Taking overnight positions will attract more “interest” so you should factor in these costs when planning your trades.